JonathanDowning/SwiftMETAR/README.md

-# METAR
+# METAR Parser for Swift

-This is a simple regular expression based METAR parser.
+SwiftMETAR provides a simple way to parse METARs into Swift types.

 ## Usage Example